 1. Fix your wedding in an off-peak season

 Peak wedding season will vary depending on your location.
 Peak seasons generally have finer weather and more people scheduling their big day.
-In the US, the peak wedding season is usually from late spring through fall.
+The peak wedding season in the US is usually from late spring through fall.
 The cost of venues and hotels is generally higher due to higher demand.

 You can save considerable money on your wedding by picking an off-season date like January or February.